ipaintcode/Coda-2-Themes/README.md

-#Coda 2 Themes | TextMate like theme ports by iPaintCode
+#Coda 2 Themes | TextMate like theme ports by iPaintCode ([Mark Learst](http://iPaintCode.com/)).
-[Mark Learst](http://iPaintCode.com/).

   I'm not the creator or originator of the original themes, I'm just porting over more common themes from TextMate to give Coda 2 users more flavor of themes.

 Justin Hileman has a nice collection of ported themes not include in my pack (no need for dublication):  [More Code 2 themes](http://justinhileman.info/coda-colors/).